The horizon is not so far as we can see, but as far as we can imagine

 So, Nick Kristoff is crying about USAid, and I agree, mostly:

 It’s worth reading the replies to this.
-The usual one is “we have lots of homeless and sick people, we should take care of them first.”
-Trump’s budget cuts 400 billion to Medicaid, to pay for tax cuts for rich people who have more than enough.
+The usual one is: “We have lots of homeless and sick people, we should take care of them first.”
+Trump’s budget cuts include 400 billion from Medicaid, to pay for tax cuts for rich people who have more than enough.
 MAGAts are delusional cultists.

-USAid is skeezy in many ways: lots of nasty intelligence shit hidden there, but it also does a lot of good, and the price tag is trivial.
-If you want to house and feed and give healthcare to Americans, cut the defense budget, raise taxes on billionaires, and get on with it.
+USAid is skeezy in many ways: There’s lots of nasty intelligence shit hidden there, but it also does a lot of good, and the price tag is trivial.
+If you want to house, feed, and give healthcare to Americans, cut the defense budget, raise taxes on billionaires, and get on with it.
 It’ll even be good for the economy.

 Americans aren’t homeless and sick because of foreign aid, they’re homeless and sick because for 45 years all the money has gone to rich people and they’ve jacked up the price of homes and healthcare, and gotten rid of millions of good jobs.
 That’s all.

-America is a shithole because that’s what both Democrats and Republicans wanted, and it’s what they worked hard for.
+America is a shithole because that’s what both Democrats and Republicans wanted, and it’s what they’ve worked very hard to achieve.

 Every time an off-ramp was offered, and there was almost always someone running in Democratic Presidential primaries who was against this, they were crushed.
 Usually the number of primary votes they received was so small as to be a joke.
 Democratic primary voters wanted what has happened.
 So did Republicans.